KFRM: History

 Inc., of Kansas, headed by Mack and Sherry Sanders.
 Sanders had, of course, operated KFRM before, from 1967-1978.
 Two years later, Sanders filed for bankruptcy protection for Great American, and on May 3, 1993, he sought to assign the KFRM license back to HRH Broadcasting.
 Sanders died later that year at the age of 80.

 In August 1996, HRH Broadcasting announced the sale of KFRM to Taylor Communications, Inc. of Clay Center, Kansas.
-The studios and offices were moved to in September 1996, where Taylor Communications also operated KCLY-FM.
+The studios and offices were moved to Clay Center in September 1996, where Taylor Communications also operated KCLY-FM.
 Kyle Bauer was named general manager of both stations.
 Taylor Communications continues to operate KFRM today, making them the longest term owner of the station.